emilyb7/FAC-devops-workshop/README.md

 Fix your code.
 Commit again, and watch everything go green.

-Tip: make sure no one can merge a broken branch into master by going to your project settings, `-> branches -> protect matching branches -> "require status checks to pass before merging"`
+I recommend changing your GitHub project settings to require all status checks to pass before allowing you to merge into master!

-### Running tests
+### Step 5: Adding tests to our workflow

 I'm using tape for my project.
-In `test.js` you'll see a test checking that my Express app returns `Hello, world!` and a 200 status code on requrests to `/`.
+In `test.js` you'll see a test checking that my Express app returns `Hello, world!` and a 200 status code on requests to `/`.

-Before writing any code to make the tests pass, I updated my husky config and my github action and made sure that these fail.
+Before writing any code to make the tests pass, I updated my husky config and my GitHub action and made sure that these fail.

+See if you can do the following without copying from my example:

+- Write a failing test for whatever you like
+- Update your pre-commit hook checks to prevent failing tests
+- Commit your failing test anyway
+- Update your GitHub actions to run your tests
+- Fix your tests!
+- Add a new test for an Express app, and make it pass

-Then I wrote the code to make the test go green.
-I created the `test:quiet` command to run as part of the pre-commit hook, so that my terminal doesn't fill out with output from my tests.
+Tip: I created the `test:quiet` command to run as part of the pre-commit hook, so that my terminal doesn't fill up with output from my tests.

-### Deploying to Heroku
+### Step 6: Deployment

 Our app doesn't do much, but we want to deploy right away.
 Time to go to Heroku and create a new app.